alexanderkozlenko/random-org/README.md

 - Signed data verification does not require an API key, and thus an empty UUID can be used as API key for this case as well.
 - The client respects service advisory delay between generation requests (however, not longer than `24` hours).
-- A custom message invoker must have at least `2` minutes timeout for a request according to RANDOM.ORG API requirements.
+- A custom message invoker must have at least `2` minutes timeout for a request according to service API requirements.

 ### Limitations